laserpants/groundfork-js/README.md

 # groundfork-js

-JavaScript-client for GroundFork -- a synchronization framework for offline-capable web applications.
+JavaScript-client for GroundFork&mdash;a synchronization framework for offline-capable web applications.

 ##### Use cases: